aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/examine-presentation/_index.md

 ## **Get a Presentation Properties**

-This Java code shows you how to get a presentation’s properties (information about the presentation):
+This PHP code shows you how to get a presentation’s properties (information about the presentation):

 ```php
   $info = PresentationFactory->getInstance()->getPresentationInfo("pres.pptx");